MarBie77/EmailCountdown/README.md

 # emailcounter
-Just a simple script to generate a countdown GIF animation inside an email
+Just a simple PHP script to generate a countdown GIF animation inside an email

 ## Parameters
 1. dest_time (format: ddmmyyyyhhmi)